FabiowQuixada/isml-linter/README.md

 </isif>
 ```

 since the linter is not able to make an association between the opening and the corresponding closing &lt;div> elements.
 This is the only known limitation for this parse mode.
-One possible solution to turn such templates into parseable is to replace that snipet by:
+One possible solution to turn such templates into parseable is to replace that snippet by:

 ```html
 <isif condition="${aCondition}">